rodneyshupe/Cookbook/Recipes/Entrees/Seafood/TequilaChiliPrawns.rst

 Directions
 ----------

-1. Heat oil in a pan over medium high heat.
-Add prawns, and jalapeno and cook for 1 minute, stirring often.
-Add green onions cook until prawns are fully cooked, approximately 1 additional minute.
+1. Heat oil in pan over medium high heat.
+Add prawns and jalapeno and cook for 1 minute, stirring often.
+Add green onions and cook until prawns are fully cooked, approximately 1 additional minute.
 2. Remove from heat and stir in compound butter.
 Serve over rice.